 A plea bargain means that you plead guilty in your case.
 In return for a guilty plea, the prosecutor might choose to reduce the charge against you to something that carries a lesser penalty.
 It is also possible that you plead guilty to the original charge and receive a lighter sentence from the judge.

-If you are charged with DUI, you may face a variety of penalties if convicted.
+If you receive a DUI charge, you may face a variety of penalties if convicted.
 For instance, you may spend time in jail or prison as well as pay a fine.
 An attorney may be able to help get a case dismissed during a preliminary hearing or at any point during a trial.